mn-sujaree/swagger/README.md

-# TODO App with SQLite
+# Swagger App with SQLite

-This is a simple TODO application API built with Node.js, Express, and SQLite.
-It provides CRUD (Create, Read, Update, Delete) operations for managing TODO tasks.
+This is a simple Swagger application API built with Node.js, Express, and SQLite.
+It provides CRUD (Create, Read, Update, Delete) operations for managing TODO tasks, with API documentation powered by Swagger.

 ## Features
 - Create a new TODO
 - Retrieve all TODOs
 - Update an existing TODO
 - Delete a TODO
+- Interactive API documentation with Swagger UI

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v14 or later)